Botspot/pi-apps/README.md

      ```
      Now, the next time Settings is opened, you will see:
      ![auto-donate](https://i.ibb.co/nzBNgFT/auto-donate.png)
      What's the point?
 Basically, it allows for a more elegant way to add new settings.
-It is a lot harder to mess up with this approach than manually editing a bash script.
+With this approach, it's a lot harder to screw up than with manually editing a bash script.
    - `icons/` This stores all the icons that are embedded into various dialogs.
        - `screenshots/` Stores screenshots of various dialogs, mainly used as an image hosting service, though I suppose they could come in handy if an offline help dialog was made.
    - `update/` This folder holds the latest version of the entire Pi-Apps repository.
 It's contents is re-downloaded every time you check for updates.
 It is used to compare file hashes, detect when an app or file can be updated, and is used to copy new file versions into the main `pi-apps/` directory during an update.